Our Virtual Open Day is live NOW - join us to find out more about this course

 Fees for International students: £12,000 per annum

 Every lecturer is a practicing professional in their field ensuring they are up to date with current industry practice, we also draw on an extensive network of visiting industry professionals and directors.

 Students are taught through reflective praxis, which is a process of learning through doing and reflecting.
-This includes practical classes developing you as triple threat in singing, acting and dance, preparing you for all aspects of the production process from auditioning through rehearsal to performance and touring.
+This includes practical classes developing you as triple threat in singing, acting and dance, preparing you for all aspects of the production process from auditioning through rehearsal and performance.